 How Fidelity calculates the credits

 The annual credit adjustment is intended to compensate for any additional federal taxes you might have to pay.
-Fidelity assumes that the substitute payment is taxable at the highest federal ordinary income tax rate of 35% for tax year 2012, and the missed qualified dividend is taxable at the highest federal qualified dividend tax rate of 15%.
-(For tax year 2013, the highest federal qualified dividend tax rate will increase to 20% and the highest ordinary income tax rate will increase to 39.6%.)
+Fidelity assumes that the substitute payment is taxable at the highest federal ordinary income tax rate of 39.6% and the missed qualified dividend is taxable at the highest federal qualified dividend tax rate of 20%.

 Reporting the credits on your tax return